-For just over a week now, most of the UK who are able to have been locked down in their homes.
-While this is hugely beneficial for the long-term goal of beating the coronavirus, that doesn’t make things any easier living in the here and now, does it.
+From today, most of the UK are now back at home due to one of the respective nations’ chosen lockdown measures.
+While this will hopefully prove beneficial for the long-term goal of beating the coronavirus, that doesn’t make things any easier living in the here and now.

-About 1.5m people work from home every week already, so will be clued up on how all this works.
+Prior to the Covid-19 outbreak about 1.5m people worked from home every week, so will have been clued up on how all this works.
 But what about the rest of us?
 Those who have been thrown in the deep end and are now wading their way through boredom, cabin fever, sore backs and mild insanity?
 Well, we have put together some quick tips on how to keep your spirits high, your mind in check and your body as healthy as possible.

 1. Getting Dressed for Work